bghira/SimpleTuner/README.md

   - LoRA training for SDXL and SD 2.x that uses less than 16G VRAM.
 - DeepSpeed integration allowing for [training SDXL's full u-net on 12G of VRAM](/documentation/DEEPSPEED.md), albeit very slowly.
 - Optional EMA (Exponential moving average) weight network to counteract model overfitting and improve training stability. **Note:** This does not apply to LoRA.
-- Support for a variety of image sizes and aspect ratios, enabling widescreen and portrait training on SDXL and SD 2.x.
+- Support for a variety of image sizes and aspect ratios, enabling widescreen and portrait training.
 - Train directly from an S3-compatible storage provider, eliminating the requirement for expensive local storage.
 (Tested with Cloudflare R2 and Wasabi S3)
 - [DeepFloyd stage I and II full u-net or parameter-efficient fine-tuning](/documentation/DEEPFLOYD.md) via LoRA using 22G VRAM
 - SDXL Refiner LoRA or full u-net training, incl validation using img2img